 OTHER INVESTMENT PORTFOLIOS.
-We managed \$111.9 billion at December 31, 2008, in other client investment portfolios, down \$42.1 billion from the beginning of the year.
-We provide investment advisory services to these clients through our subsidiaries on a separately managed or sub-advised account basis and through sponsored investment portfolios, such as common trust funds, Luxembourg-based mutual funds, and variable annuity life insurance plans.
+We managed \$158.6 billion at December 31, 2009, in other client investment portfolios, up \$46.7 billion from the beginning of the year.
+We provide investment advisory services to these clients through our subsidiaries on a separately managed or subadvised account basis and through sponsored investment portfolios, such as common trust funds, Luxembourg-based mutual funds, and variable annuity life insurance plans.
 At December 31, these portfolios included the following investment assets:

-2007 2008
+2008 2009

-U.S. stocks \$ 94.7 \$ 62.4
+U.S. stocks \$ 62.4 \$ 90.8

-International stocks 26.3 16.6
+International stocks 16.6 26.9

-Stable value assets 13.6 15.7
+Stable value assets 15.7 15.6

-Bonds and money market securities 19.4 17.2
+Bonds and money market securities 17.2 25.3

-\$ 154.0 \$ 111.9
+\$ 111.9 \$ 158.6

 Our fees for managing these investment portfolios are computed using the value of assets under our management.
-In 2008, over 50% of these advisory fees were recognized based on daily valuations.
-The balance of these managed investment portfolios are generally billed quarterly, with end of billing period values accounting for 30% of our 2008 revenues.
-Average month-end valuations account for about 15% of revenues while beginning of period values were the basis for less than 5% of our fees.
+In 2009, 49% of these advisory fees were recognized based on daily portfolio valuations.
+The balance of our managed investment portfolios are generally billed quarterly, with end of billing period values and month-end average values during the billing period accounting for 26% and 21%, respectively, of our 2009 revenues.